Cinnamon Roll Cookies

 2 oz cream cheese

-2 tablespoon Trim Healthy Mama Gentle Sweet (or my sweetener blend)
+2 tbsp Trim Healthy Mama Gentle Sweet (or my sweetener blend)

 Tips for Cinnamon Roll Cookies